LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 when using the `test/3` dialect.
 Use in alternative the `parameter/2` built-in execution context predicate.

-Deterministic unit tests are currently not available when using Prolog as it lacks built-in support that cannot be sensibly defined in Prolog.
+Deterministic unit tests are currently not available when using Quintus Prolog as it lacks built-in support that cannot be sensibly defined in Prolog.

 Other notes